 Donner Memorial State Park encompasses the area around Donner Lake, a much smaller alpine lake than Lake Tahoe.
 Cross-country skiing and snow-shoeing trails around the lake make great hiking trails in the summer (about 2.5 miles of hiking trails total).
 Picnic tables are scattered throughout the park, so bring snacks.

-The new Visitor Center houses a small museum that highlights local Native American history and, of course, the story of the Donner Party, the famous group of pioneers who became stranded here in 1846.
-Outside the center is a self-guided half-mile nature trail (you can pick up a brochure at the center) and the Pioneer Monument, which depicts members of the Donner Party standing on a platform twenty-two feet high–the height that the snow was when they were here.
+The new Visitor Center houses a small museum that highlights local Native American history and, of course, the story of the Donner Party, one of the pioneer families who became stranded near here in 1846.
+Outside the center is a self-guided half-mile nature trail (you can pick up a brochure at the center) and the Pioneer Monument, which depicts a pioneer family standing on a platform twenty-two feet high–the height that the snow could have been that winter.

 Where to shop

 Trunk Show was my favorite shopping find in the Tahoe area.
 A quirky shop full of “locally made art, jewelry, and stuff,” it gets more interesting and appealing the more you look at its contents.
 By the time I left, I had picked out art and jewelry that I wanted for myself and loved the fact that everything was made by local artists.
 Definitely a place to support!
 And you can shop their items online!

 In the Cobblestone, the same little shopping center as the above Trunk Show, Ruffles & Ruffnecks is a shop of carefully selected items for children–beautiful clothing, costumes (I bought my son’s next Halloween costume there!), and toys.
 This is a great place to stop if you have kids or are looking for something to buy for a loved one with kids.

 Historic Downtown Truckee Shops